ArtuRMurmilyuK/Cyberbionic/L7/Arithmetic mean using method/README.txt

--Task
++Task
--Using Visual Studio, create a project using the ConsoleApplication template.
++Using Visual Studio, create a project using the ConsoleApplication template.
--Create a method called Calculate, which takes three integer arguments as parameters and displays the arithmetic mean of the argument values.
++Create a method called Calculate, which takes three integer arguments as parameters and displays the arithmetic mean of the argument values.

--plan
++plan
--Create metod Calculate
++Create metod Calculate
--display
++display